nitsofts/Web-Design/README.md

 Nitesh:
 1) Optimized Ujjwal's changes and fixed header part with our requirement.
 (2:03 AM, Sunday)
+2) Fixed About Us page and CSS file.

 Ujjwal:
 1) added some content on index page and creating booking and create js, confirmation.html and css file and work on booking